Declan Bennett: Theatre

 In January 2002, Bennett was given the part of Guru Dazzle in Boy George's West End show Taboo, which received four Olivier Award nominations and he later took over one of the lead roles, Billy, playing alongside Matt Lucas, Boy George, and Julian Clary among others until the show closed in London in April 2003.

 Bennett also played the role of Billy in the UK tour of the show from December 2003 to 2004.

 In September 2006, Bennett took over the role of Roger Davis in the American national tour of Broadway rock opera Rent.
 He completed a nine-month tour of the United States from September 2006 to May 2007.
 He reprised the role on Broadway from October 2007 until May 2008.

 In 2013, Bennett premiered the romantic lead Guy in the West End production of Once opposite Zrinka Cvitešić as Girl at the Phoenix Theatre in London.

-In March 2016, it was announced Bennett would star in the titular role of Jesus Christ Superstar at the Open Air Theatre Regents Park.
+In March 2016, it was announced Bennett would star in the titular role of Jesus Christ Superstar at the Open Air Theatre Regents Park Open Air Theatre.
+He's reprised the role several times since then including in Tokyo, Japan in 2019 opposite Ramin Karimloo as Judas.

 In 2019, he starred in The View UpStairs playing the role of Dale at the Soho Theatre, in London from 18 July to 24 August.

-In June 2021 it was announced Declan Bennett would be starring as Billy Bigelow in the Regents Park Open Air Theatre summer production of “Carousel”.
+In June 2021 it was announced Declan Bennett would be starring as Billy Bigelow in the Regents Park Open Air Theatre summer production of Carousel.
 This acclaimed show ran from 31 July 2021 to 25 September 2021.

 Bennett created the one-man show Boy Out the City.
 It had its work-in-progress showcase in early 2021 before premiering the full thing at the Westival Music + Arts Festival in Westport, Ireland that 24 October, followed by a London premiere at the Turbine Theatre on 9 November.

-On 8th April 2022, it was announced Bennett would star as the Duke de Monroth in Moulin Rouge! (musical) on Broadway beginning on 10th May 2022, following Tam Mutu, at the Al Hirschfeld Theatre.
+On 8 April 2022, it was announced Bennett would star as the Duke of Monroth in Moulin Rouge! on Broadway beginning on 10 May 2022, following Tam Mutu, at the Al Hirschfeld Theatre.
+He left the show in January 2023.

+On 17 October 2024, it was announced Bennett would star as Pierre Bezukhov in Natasha, Pierre & The Great Comet of 1812 at Donmar Warehouse beginning 7 December 2024.